 Jennifer Clark, Human Resources & Marketing Manager

-Jennifer brings a more than a decade of NYC arts marketing experience to her position as Marketing Manager at Bark Frameworks.
-Her duties range from highlighting Bark’s services to artists and colllectors, to photographing finished frames and processes, to authoring all content for Bark's social media and blog, to creating the company's annual marketing plan.
-She also acts as Human Resources Manager, Jennifer administers the ESOP aspect of our business, and works with the CEO and other employee owners to make Bark an exceptional workplace.
+Jennifer brings a more than 15 years of experience working in the arts to her position at Bark.
+As Marketing Manager, her duties range from highlighting Bark’s services to artists and colllectors, to photographing finished frames and processes, to authoring all content for Bark's social media and website.
+As Human Resources Manager, Jennifer administers the ESOP aspect of our business, and works with the CEO and other employee owners to make Bark an exceptional workplace.
 Jennifer holds a BA in Art History from Vassar College.
 In her free time, she enjoys photography, dance, yoga, and firstname.lastname@example.org